vignesh69420/mcp-server-kubernetes/README.md

 3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube, Rancher Desktop, GKE, etc.)

 You can verify your connection by asking Claude to list your pods or create a test deployment.

+If you have errors, open up a standard terminal and run `kubectl get pods` to see if you can connect to your cluster without credentials issues.

 ## Features